 Our Advertising Is Honest And Accurate

 In addition, we use care in the selection of the media in which our advertising messages appear.
-We do not permit our advertisements to appear on television programs or in other media that:
+We do not permit our advertisements to appear in environments that are inconsistent with our Company Values; this includes content that:

 - Is considered by Colgate to be antisocial or in bad taste, or that could stimulate antisocial behavior through viewer imitation.